Nita29-glitch/TechnicalTest/README.md

 	iii)Edit customer:open a edit page to the selected customer. iv)Delete cuatomer/:to delete the the selected customer. v)back to list: to go back to list.
-3)Perform CRUD and check in the database
+3)here Perform CRUD and checked in the database
+4)For this application validation part not added.

 @Nita Kalukhe